clewisdavis/The-Joy-of-React/course-notes.md

 #### Use a Form

-- The path you want to head down, to solve this problem, is to wrap your form contorls in a `<form>` tag.
+- The path you want to head down, to solve this problem, is to wrap your form controls in a `<form>` tag.

 - Then, instead of listening for clicks and keys, we can listen for the **form submit event.**
 - See how much simpler the code gets: